-A Notice of Availability for the Draft EIS/R will be published in the Federal Register, advertisements will be placed in several local newspapers, and the Draft EIS/R will be filed with the United States Environmental Protection Agency (USEPA) for federal review in accordance with 40 CFR parts 1506.9 and 1506.10.
-The publication of the Notice of Availability also serves to meet CEQA requirements.
-Also, pursuant to the CEQA Statute and Guidelines, the Draft EIS/R, along with a Notice of Completion, will be filed with the Office of Planning and Research for state agency review.
-USFWS and CDFW will send notices to all who provided scoping comments, expressed interest in this project, or requested such notice in writing.
-Copies of the Draft EIS/R will be available for public review on the SBSP Restoration Project website (www.southbayrestoration.org) and during regular office hours at the following locations:
+A Notice of Availability (NOA) for the Draft EIS/R was published on July 24, 2015 in the Federal Register, advertisements were placed in several local newspapers, and the Draft EIS/R was filed with the United States Environmental Protection Agency (USEPA) for federal review in accordance with 40 CFR parts 1506.9 and 1506.10.
+The publication of the NOA also serves to meet CEQA requirements.
+Also, pursuant to the 2014 CEQA Statute and Guidelines, the Draft EIS/R, along with a Notice of Completion, was filed with the Office of Planning and Research (OPR) for state agency review.
+USFWS and the SCC sent notices to all who provided scoping comments, expressed interest in this project, or requested such notice in writing.
+Copies of the Draft EIS/R were available for public review on the SBSP Restoration Project website (www.southbayrestoration.org) and during regular office hours at the following locations: